8 Places You Should Eat in Texas Hill Country

-The Cuban Sandwich was definitely something to write home about.
-It was so flavorful and loaded with meat.
-I could have eaten two orders of the yummy side of Parmesan-dusted fries.
+The Cuban Sandwich is certainly something to write home about.
+It was so flavorful and chock full of meat.
+I could have eaten two orders of the yummy Parmesan-dusted fries side dish.

-For lunch on our second visit, we ordered cups of Gumbo, a Chicken Sandwich, Soft Tacos with Beans & Rice, Green Chili Cheeseburger, and the Pulled Pork Cuban Sandwich.
-Lucky’s gumbo was spot on and we immediately wished we had ordered bowls instead of cups.
+On our second visit, we tried the Gumbo, Chicken Sandwich, Soft Tacos with Beans & Rice, Green Chili Cheeseburger, and the Pulled Pork Cuban Sandwich.
+Lucky’s gumbo was freaking delicious, and we all wished we had gone for the bowl instead of cup-size serving.

-Lucky’s decor is standard for a sports bar, with sports memorabilia on the walls and several TV’s.
-The cleanliness of the restaurant and bathrooms was remarkable.
-Lucky’s also has a huge outdoor patio where a huge crowd gathered nightly.
+Lucky’s decor is standard for a sports bar, with memorabilia on the walls and several TVs.
+The cleanliness of the restaurant and bathrooms was impressive.
+Lucky’s also has a vast outdoor patio where a huge crowd gathered nightly.

 #7 On The Rocks Food and Spirits, Cottonwood Shores

-On the Rocks Food and Spirits is another restaurant that was close to where we stayed in the Texas Hill Country.
-It was my favorite for food quality and impeccable service.
+On the Rocks Food and Spirits is another restaurant close to our hotel.
+It was my favorite place of the trip for quality food items and impeccable service.

-This fun eatery gets rave reviews for its live music, the wide selection of tap beers, and premium cocktails.
-We visited there for lunch and dug right into the Queso, Chips, and Salsa on the starters menu.
+On the Rocks gets rave reviews for its live music, a wide selection of tap beers, and premium cocktails.
+We went for lunch and immediately dug into the Queso, Chips, and Salsa on the starters menu.
 The four of us fought over the velvety smooth Queso.

-For our main dishes, we chose Fish & Chips with hand-cut fries, Wings, BBQ Pulled Pork Sandwich and the Pulled Pork Chile Relleno.
-The first thing we noticed is that the wings were super meaty and tasted divine.
-My Chile Relleno was served with an off-the-hook Gourmet Macaroni & Cheese.
-I enjoyed the artichoke vegetable medley equally.
-This dish scores a perfect 10 for its originality and deliciousness.
+For our main items, we chose Fish & Chips (with hand-cut fries), Wings, BBQ Pulled Pork Sandwich, and Pulled Pork Chile Relleno.
+The first thing we noticed is that the wings were super meaty, and the taste was heavenly.
+My Chile Relleno came with an “off-the-hook” Gourmet Macaroni & Cheese, and I equally loved the artichoke vegetable medley.
+This dish was a perfect 10 in my book for originality and deliciousness.

 #8 Rio Rio Cantina, San Antonio

-We began with Chile Con Queso (are you seeing a trend?) which was more like a luscious fondue.
-It was phenomenal!
-Our lunch choices were Chicken Fajitas, Burrito de Barbacoa, Mexican Rice and Refried Beans, and Combination Enchiladas.
-For those of you not familiar, barbacoa is a Texas delicacy—super rich and tender Akaushi beef cheeks that are oh-so-flavorful.
+A phenomenal Chile Con Queso (do you see a trend?), which was more like a luscious fondue, kicked off our meal.
+Our lunch choices were Chicken Fajitas, Burrito de Barbacoa, Mexican Rice and Refried Beans, and the Combination Enchiladas.
+For those of you not familiar, barbacoa is a Texas delicacy—super-rich and tender Akaushi beef cheeks.

-I did not care for Rio Rio’s guacamole and thought the rice was dry and uneventful.
-Other than that, everything else was enjoyable.
-Our waiter was entertaining and offered us a discount card for reviewing the restaurant on Trip Advisor.
-Rio Rio Cantina offers impressive happy hour specials.
-Do not miss ordering their Premium Margarita’s by the pitcher.
-They are certain to wet your whistle and whet your appetite.
+I didn’t care for Rio Rio’s guacamole and thought the rice was dry and uneventful, but other than that; everything else was delightful.
+Rio Rio Cantina offers awesome happy hour specials, and the Premium Margaritas by the pitcher is the way to go; sure to wet your whistle and whet your appetite.

 Eating My Way Through Hill Country

-And there you have it, my list of 8 places to eat in Texas Hill Country.
+And there you have it, my list of eight places to eat in the Texas Hill Country.
 If you have ever been to any of the restaurants mentioned, I would love to know what you thought of your meal.
-Do you have any other suggestions for my next visit?
+Do you have any suggestions for my next visit?

 Check out our other Texas posts: